-Line 2-Enter the amount of dividends reported in the calculation of federal taxable income but not included in the calculation of net income per books reported on Line 1.

-Line 3-Enter losses from subsidiary corporations deducted in calculating net income per books reported on Line 1.

-Line 4-Enter losses from Limited Liability Companies deducted in calculating net income per books reported on Line 1.

-Line 5-Enter all distributions received from Limited Liability Companies not included in the calculation of net income per books reported on Line 1.

-Line 6-All other additions required in the calculation of net income per books to be used in the determination of the Capital Stock Value.
-These adjustments must be itemized.

-Line 7-Total of Lines 1 through 6.
+- Line 2.
+Enter dividends reported in the calculation of federal taxable income but not included in the calculation of net income per books reported on Line 1. - Line 3.
+Enter losses from subsidiary corporations deducted in calculating net income per books reported on Line 1. - Line 4.
+Enter losses from LLCs deducted in calculating net income per books reported on Line 1. - Line 5.
+Enter all distributions received from LLCs not included in the calculation of net income per books reported on Line 1. - Line 6.
+All other additions required in the calculation of net income per books to be used in the determination of the capital stock value.
+These adjustments must be itemized. - Line 7.
+Total Lines 1 through 6.